-Only public entities and private nonprofit organizations exempt from IRS taxation under section 501(c)(3) are eligible to apply.
-The nonprofit organization must be incorporated and have an active status.
+Only private non-profit organizations exempt from IRS taxation under section 501(c)(3) are eligible to apply.
+The organization must be incorporated and have an active status.
 A copy of the IRS letter of designation must be included in the application.